 Board of Advisors

-Mr. Miles has a B.A. degree in Management and Business Administration from the University of Northern Iowa and over 27 years in the hotel and hospitality industry, specifically in operations, sales, and revenue management.
-He is a VP of hotel operations.
-HIs role in acquisition and development is often relied upon to gain a crucial understanding of potential growth opportunities in future markets through his expert analysis.
-He advises the ILC team on strategies to improve the management of revenue generated through various strategic business units.
+Jeff Miles has a B.A. degree in Management and Business Administration from the University of Northern Iowa and over 27 years in finance, specifically in operations, sales, and revenue management.
+He has served as VP of Operations over the past two years.
+His role in real estate acquisition and development is often relied upon to gain a crucial understanding of potential growth opportunities in future markets.
+He works as a financial consultant for ILC clients and advises the ILC team on strategies to improve the management of revenue generated through various strategic business units.

 Dr. Karen Falkenberg

 Dr. Karen Falkenberg is a nationally and internationally recognized science and engineering education expert.
 She has B.S. and M.S. degrees in chemical engineering and a Ph.D. in Educational Studies from Emory University with over 30 years as a teacher educator.
-She has a patent for solar cell technology and was a contributor to Technically Speaking: Why all Americans need to know more about technology (2002) published by the National Academy of Engineering.
-She has taught over 1000 teachers and has individually coached approximately 100 teachers and 25 emerging leaders..
+She has a patent for solar cell technology.
+She has taught over 1000 teachers and has individually coached approximately 100 teachers and 25 emerging leaders.
+She has facilitated professional development in 10 different states at 200 schools.
+Dr. Falkenberg works as an ILC Consultant on projects that require expertise in undergraduate STEM education and K12 teacher professional development in STEM.

 Dr. Heather Pleasants